ssbc/ssb-meta-feeds-migration-spec/README.md

 # SSB metafeed migration path

-In this document we will describe how to migrate classic SSB, with one feed per device, to a a world with multiple feeds using metafeeds.
+In this document we will describe how to migrate classic SSB, with one feed per device, to a world with multiple feeds using metafeeds.
 We will also define what that means in terms of ID.
-Note, this document does not define how applications that does not have to interact with classic SSB should behave.
+Note, this document does not define behavior for applications that do not have to interact with classic SSB.

 ## Classic SSB